BurningTiles/Programs/Algorithm/README.md

 # Algorithms.

-It contains programs for some of basic and useful algorithms and for understanding of it.
+It contains programs for some of basic and useful algorithms for understanding of it and improve logic.

 If there is any mistake in program please report it.